alice-biometrics/petisco/docs/application.md

             ...
   ```

-  In that way the Controller/Subscriber only will be affected by the Middlewares defined in the Config.
+  In that way the Controller/Subscriber only will be affected by the Middlewares defined in the Config (`MyNewMiddleware` in the below example).

     ```python hl_lines="3"
     class MyController(FastAPIController):